 G Suite to Workspace: Is It Goodbye to Unlimited Storage?

 G Suite offers three plans for its users: Basic, Business, and Enterprise.
 Business and Enterprise users are given access to unlimited storage if they purchase five or more seats.
-If they buy less than five seats, storage space would be limited to 1TB per user.
+In the case of buying less than five seats, storage space would be limited to 1TB per user.

-Workspace, on the other hand, offers four plans: Business Starter, Business Standard, Business Plus, and Enterprise.
-Business Plus was introduced as an option for business owners who may need more from the plan but aren’t ready to go for the Enterprise.
+Workspace offers four plans: Business Starter, Business Standard, Business Plus, and Enterprise.
+Business Plus was introduced as an option for business owners who may need more from the plan but are not ready to go for the Enterprise.

 In contrast to G Suite’s offerings, Workspace doubles (and even quintuples) the storage allocated per seat in its Business Standard and Business Plus plans for those with less than five users.
-That’s great news—until you realize that the unlimited storage option for five or more seats is noticeably absent.
+This is considered good news, until recognizing that the unlimited storage option for five or more seats is noticeably absent.

-So, what does this mean for business owners who’ve been relying on G Suite’s storage for storing and safekeeping their files?
+So, what does this mean?
+There are many concerns for business owners who have been relying on G Suite’s storage for storing and safekeeping their files.
 Fortunately, David Gewirtz of ZDNet went out of his way to try to get some clear answers from the Google team.